wangjinyang/ionic-angular-cookies/README.md

 # ionic-angular-cookies
-show how ionic1 or ionic2 support cookies ,and dispaly the log
+show how ionic1 or ionic2 support cookies ,and dispaly the log,the server is base on node Express